The next time you’re whipping out your debit card to buy a comfy sweater or an exercise bike or a couch online, look closely.

 - Remember that installment plans can complicate returns: Don’t want that new couch after all?
 If you purchased it with an installment plan, you may need to continue paying your installments until the lender gets confirmation that you returned the item.

-There’s no doubt about it: Installment plans can sometimes provide an affordable alternative to credit cards.
+Installment plans can sometimes provide an affordable alternative to credit cards.
 But that doesn’t mean you should make them a habit.

-And that right there is the key: only use installment plans when you’re buying something you truly need.
+Only use installment plans when you’re buying something you truly need.
 Otherwise, installment plans can provide a dangerously convenient way to spend more than you can afford.